 The natural decomposing process of wood can only be delayed through frequent treatments and coatings.
 Wood must frequently be repainted, repaired, or replaced.
 In climates with significant moisture, inclement weather, or insect problems, a wood fence may only last a few years.

-Fiber-reinforced composites present several advantages over their wood counterparts.
+Fiber-reinforced composites present several advantages over conventional FRP counterparts.
 They last longer, require much less maintenance and tend to be cheaper in the long-term.
-Miura Board fiber-reinforced composites contain zero wood and are used in a variety of private and municipal projects for:
+Miura Board® fiber-reinforced composites are not simple blends of plastics and fibers like other FRPs, but rather a molecular scaffolding of fibers that enable commingled plastics to be used instead of a single type of plastic (typically just HDPE).
+The resulting strength and durability make it suitable for use in a variety of private and municipal projects for:

 • Boardwalks